DigitalNaut/gridle-figma-plugin/README.md

 ⬜ Seeds for randomness generation

 ⬜ Lock certain proportions (like when image editors lock aspect ratios) for horizontal and vertical element counts

+✅ Clone the selected shape in Figma as the pattern element of the grid

 ✅ Loading indicator and async